ninalopatina/Rocket_RL/README.md

 export PYTHONPATH=$PYTHONPATH:`pwd`/RocketRL/python
 ```

-4b.
-Temporary: for now, env folder contents have to be copied to openAI gym folder
+5. The contents of the env folder have to be copied to openAI gym envs folder for the rollout to work properly:
-(note to self: change this to incorporate with rllib)
+python3.6/site-packages/gym/envs/

-5. In terminal,
+6. In terminal,
 ```Bash
 source activate newenvironment
 python RocketRL/python/main.py
 ```
+7. To see your agent rendered in the rollout, run the below command in terminal, from the directory in which ray is installed.
+You will have to put the name of the folder in which the checkpoints are located in {folder_name}, for example, 'PPO_TwoTemp_0_2018-06-27_20-17-32lqfkwaol', and also indicate the checkpoint (that you have already trained past) #, i.e. 20, and number of steps, i.e. 50000

+python ray/python/ray/rllib/rollout.py ~/ray_results/RocketRL/{folder_name}/checkpoint-{checkpoint} --run PPO --env TwoTemp-v0 --steps {nsteps}

 ## To customize:
 In the config.model.yml file, there are a few variables you can play with to get a feel for the model: